VMware provides several ways to upgrade ESXi hosts with version 6.5 and version 6.7 to ESXi version 7.0.

 - After upgrading ESXi hosts, you must reconnect the hosts to the vCenter Server and reapply the licenses.
 See After You Upgrade ESXi Hosts.

-- Use the interactive graphical user interface (GUI) installer from CD, DVD, or USB drive.
+- Use the interactive graphical user interface (GUI) installer from a CD, DVD, or USB drive.

-- vSphere Auto Deploy.
-If the ESXi host was deployed by using vSphere Auto Deploy, you can use vSphere Auto Deploy to reprovision the host with a 6.7 image.
+- Use vSphere Auto Deploy.
+If the ESXi host is deployed by using vSphere Auto Deploy, you can use vSphere Auto Deploy to reprovision the host with a 7.0 image.

 - Graphical User Interface (GUI) Installer

-- Upgrade interactively by using an ESXi installer ISO image on CD/DVD or USB flash drive.
-You can run the ESXi 6.7 installer from a CD/DVD or USB flash drive to do an interactive upgrade.
-This method is appropriate for deployments with a small number of hosts.
-The installer works the same as for a fresh installation, but if you select a target disk that already contains an ESXi installation, the installer upgrades the host to 6.7.
+- You can upgrade interactively by using an ESXi installer ISO image on a CD, DVD, or USB flash drive or by network booting the installer.
+This method is appropriate for deployments with a few hosts.
+If during the installation process, you select a target disk that contains an ESXi installation, the installer upgrades the host to ESXi version 7.0.
 The installer also gives you the option to migrate some existing host settings and configuration files and to preserve the existing VMFS datastore.
 See Upgrade Hosts Interactively.

 - Perform a Scripted Upgrade

-- You can use the esxcli command-line utility for ESXi to upgrade ESXi 6.0.x hosts or ESXi 6.5.x hosts to ESXi 6.7 hosts.
-See Upgrading Hosts by Using esxcli Commands.
+- You can use ESXCLI to upgrade ESXi 6.5 hosts or ESXi 6.7 hosts to ESXi 7.0 hosts.
+See Upgrading Hosts by Using ESXCLI Commands.

 - vSphere Auto Deploy

 - If an ESXi host is deployed with vSphere Auto Deploy, you can use vSphere Auto Deploy to reprovision the host and reboot it with a new image profile.
-This profile contains an ESXi upgrade or patch, a host configuration profile, and optionally, third-party drivers or management agents that are provided by VMware partners.
+Such profile contains an ESXi upgrade or patch, a host configuration profile, and optionally, third-party drivers or management agents that are provided by VMware partners.
 You can build custom images by using vSphere ESXi Image Builder CLI.
-See Using vSphere Auto Deploy to Reprovision Hosts.
+For more information, see Using vSphere Auto Deploy to Reprovision Hosts.